johnsoupir/johnsoupir.github.io/README.md

 # johnsoupir.github.io

 Vix
-A tool for quickly creating an executable BASH script with VIM.
+A tool for quickly creating an executable BASH script with Vim. johnsoupir.me/vix
-DOWNLOAD